During the October 26, 2022 maintenance window, Singularity was removed and replaced with Apptainer. The commands

 Standard run command:

-The Singularity command below represents the canonical form that will be used on the Ocelote cluster.
+The Apptainer command below represents the canonical form that will be used on the Ocelote cluster.

 Containers Available on HPC

 We support the use of HPC and ML/DL containers available on NVIDIA GPU Cloud (NGC).
-Many of the popular HPC applications including NAMD, LAMMPS and GROMACS containers are optimized for performance and available to run in Singularity on Ocelote or Puma.
+Many of the popular HPC applications including NAMD, LAMMPS and GROMACS containers are optimized for performance and available to run in Apptainer on Ocelote or Puma.
 The containers and respective README files can be found in /contrib/singularity/nvidia.
+But.
+They are only available from compute nodes, so start an interactive session if you want to view them.

 - The Nvidia images have been modified to include bindings for your /xdisk and /groups directories if you want to run your jobs there